bdf092/project_week_2/README.md

 # Running the App From the Browser

-- If you do not want to develop the app further but would like to see it in action, there is a hosted version available from the following URL
+- If you do not want to develop the app further but would like to see it in action, there is a hosted version available from the following URL: https://florin-client-cz8s.onrender.com/

 # Planned Improvements